marcospb19/marcospb19/README.md

     <td><a href="https://github.com/marcospb19/fs-tree">Fs-tree</a></td>
     <td>🦀</td>
     <td>
-       A path Trie with an API focused on filesystem operations.
+       Crate: A path Trie with an API focused on filesystem operations.
     </td>
   </tr>
   <tr>